Is it possible that we are already in a global recession but just don’t know it yet?

 I sincerely hope I’m wrong.
 But warning signs are everywhere.

-The eurozone economy is flat on its back.
-Greece may be headed for a political crackupand an exit from the euro and European Union.
+The eurozone economy is flat on its back. and an exit from the euro and European Union.
 Deposit runs in Greece and elsewhere are beginning, and a credit freeze throughout the continent is not out of the question.
 Meanwhile, emerging economies like China, India, and Brazil are slumping.

-Here at home, ex-Clinton strategists James Carville and Stan Greenberg sent a memo to President Obama telling him that his campaign message of slow and steady recovery progress is out of touch with Main Street America.
+Here at home, ex-Clinton strategists James Carville and Stan Greenberg sent a memo to and steady recovery progress is out of touch with Main Street America.
 They’re right.
 Of course, Obama’s “private sector is doing just fine” statement is part and parcel of his disconnect from economic reality.

 And the reality isn’t good.
 Whether you’re a Democrat or Republican, take a look at the numbers: